RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 # run ExtractCgMLST
 chewBBACA.py ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_120 -p 1.0 -g GenomeRemoved120thr.txt
 ```
-A set of 3168 loci were found to be present in all the analyzed complete genomes, while 4776 loci were present in at least 95%.

 This script selects all * loci * present in the selected * Threshold *.
 The value * p * is associated with the percentage of * loci * that has been set, for example: * p1.0 * selects all * loci * present in the * Threshold * chosen in all genomes ie those present in 100% of genomes at that * Threshold *.
 Subsequently a cgMLST_120 folder is created which receives the result of the allelic profile for each of the cgMLST candidate * loci * (allelic profile matrix).
 The file in this folder (cgMLST.tsv) contains the allelic profile of each selected * loci * and will be used to create the core gene list.